yergin/local-mcp-hub/AI-CODE-PRINCIPLES.md

    4.2 If a function needs a comment, it probably requires a better name or to be split up into simpler functions

-   4.3 Comments should not describe or explain changes to the code
+   4.3 Comments should not describe or explain changes to the code nor versions

+   4.4 Avoid numbered steps as creates more work if later changing the steps order

-   4.4 Function comments should not refer to code that calls the function unless there is a problem with the use of the function
+   4.4 Function comments should not refer to code that calls the function unless a special case has been added for the caller (which should be avoided)

    4.5 No emojis in comments